3.4.2. Strings and bytes¶

 Unlike C, there is no special type for characters in Python.
 Characters are just one-element strings.

-And they can be empty and still be strings, just as lists can:
+And they can be empty, just as lists can:

 >>> Z = ''